maxh1t/react-ssr-advanced-example/README.md

 # React SSR Advanced Example

-An example of a server-side rendered (SSR) React application.
+The example of a server-side rendered (SSR) React application.

-This project demonstrates advanced features for modern SSR:
+This repository complements the article: [Advanced React SSR Techniques with Streaming and Dynamic Data](https://dev.to/maxh1t/advanced-react-ssr-techniques-with-streaming-and-dynamic-data-mf6)

+## Features

-- Streaming
+- Streaming in SSR
-- Lazy Loaded Pages
+- Lazy Loading
 - Server-to-Client Data
 - Production-Ready Setup